crazko/romanvesely.com/src/posts/2019/2019-12-23-gatsby-move.md

 I've identified three main things that slowed me down during the refactoring more than I expected:

-- Statie aimed for simple sites and blogs - global `$posts` variable was available throughout the files
+- Statie aimed for simple sites and blogs - global `$posts` array was available throughout the files
 - Gatsby and its ecosystem have a very vital development - there are numerous ways of how to do things, so you have to constantly think about how to approach even the basic stuff
 - I needed to switch from template-based system to React components